Traumatic Brain Injury Symptoms

 Traumatic brain injuries are mainly caused by heavy blows to the head or violent jolts.
 TBI can also steam from a shattered piece of the skull or foreign object entering the brain tissue.
 Mild traumatic brain injuries can vary in duration and physical effects while more severe brain injuries can create bruising, torn tissue, as well as bleeding and serious physical damage.

 The most serious of these injuries can result in life-long complications or death.
-Traumatic brain injuries have a myriad of physical and psychological effects that can take time to develop.
+TBI’s have a myriad of physical and psychological effects that can take time to develop.
+Victims who are suffering from a TBI due to negligent actions committed by another party are welcomed to contact our qualified brain injury attorneys at West Coast Trial Lawyers.
+We will assess your case to determine what necessary steps to take in order to get you the compensation you deserve.

 Mild Traumatic Brain Injury Symptoms